Stay informed with proper sources

 All returned travellers should monitor the COVID-19 website for travel restrictions and updates, get tested immediately if you develop any symptoms, no matter how mild and complete a Cross-Border Travel Registration.

-A new Emergency Management Direction was released on 29 March, which provides protection for high risk facilities in Aboriginal communities.
+The Emergency Management Cross Border General Direction (released on 29 March) provides protection for high risk facilities in Aboriginal communities.

 Outbreak locations are now assigned a level from 1 to 6, which reflects the level of risk associated with the outbreak.
 More information can be found in the COVID Entry Requirements Chart.